-To recall an image file saved in memory using the thumbnails, and assign it to an FM output, use the following procedure.
+To recall a still image file saved in memory using the thumbnails, and assign it to an FM output, use the following procedure.

-In the Frame Memory menu, select VF1 'Recall' and HF1 'Recall Thumbnail.'
+In the Frame Memory menu, select VF1 'Still' and HF1 'Recall.'

-The Recall Thumbnail menu appears.
+The Recall menu appears.

-When [Pair] is on, only pair files (pairs of main file and sub file) are displayed.
+• When [Pair] is on, only pair files (pairs of main file and sub file) are displayed.